elastic/elasticsearch-specification/docs/behaviors.md

 class CatRequestBase extends RequestBase implements CommonCatQueryParameters {}
 ```

-## ReadOf
+## OverloadOf

-Defines a class that is the "read" version of a definition used when writing a property.
+Defines a class that is the "overload" version of a definition used when writing a property.
-A class that implements `ReadOf` should have the exact same properties with the same types.
+A class that implements `OverloadOf` should have the exact same properties with the same types.
 It can change if a property is required or not.
 There is no need to port the descriptions
 and js doc tags, the compiler will do that for you.